 Troy House, English country house in Mitchel Troy, Great Britain

-Troy House is a country mansion in Mitchel Troy, Monmouthshire, built in the early 1680s with neoclassical design features and a distinctive hipped roof.
-The Grade II* listed building displays the careful craftsmanship and architectural style typical of the period.
+Troy House is a country house in Mitchel Troy, Monmouthshire, built in the early 1680s with neoclassical features and a hipped roof.
+It holds a Grade II* listing, one of the higher categories of protection for historic buildings in England.

-The house was built between 1681 and 1684 as a wedding gift from Henry Somerset, the First Duke of Beaufort, to his son Charles.
-In 1904, the Good Shepherd Sisters converted the property into a convent school, adding a chapel and student quarters to serve their educational mission.
+The house was built between 1681 and 1684 by Henry Somerset, the first Duke of Beaufort, as a wedding gift for his son Charles.
+In 1904, the Good Shepherd Sisters took over the property and turned it into a convent school, adding a chapel and student quarters.

 The community of curious travelers